What The Donald !

 - Social capital, rank 114: high crime rates, and social inequality are not only dividing the nation – they are also costly.

-Download the full analysis: What The Donald
+Download the full analysis, The State of COmpetitiveness of the USA: What The Donald

 The Global Sustainable Competitiveness 2016 is topped by Sweden